 10. Suspending Agents

-Suspending agents are substances added to pharmaceutical suspensions to increase the viscosity of the continuous phase, thereby slowing down the settling of suspended particles.
+Suspending agents are substances added to pharmaceutical suspensions to increase the viscosity of the continuous phase, slowing down the settling of suspended particles.

 Types of Suspending Agents